-Most of the bloggers and marketer write a mediocre copy which is not useless but lacks in-depth information.
-To make your content stand out of those mediocre ones, you need to write content that stand out.
+Most of the bloggers write mediocre copies.
+They are not useless but lacks in-depth information.
+To make your content stand out of those mediocre ones, you need to write content that stands out.

 Long form content generally ranges from 1500 – 5000 words.
 Sometimes they may be as long as 10000 words!
 Below are some strategies for you to nail your first long-form content and continuously write copies that steal the crowd.

 - 1. Research, Choose A Topic And Go In-depth

 - 3. Add Subheadings, Make It Easy To Navigate

 - 4. Write The Way You Talk (Conversational Tone Writing)

 - 5. Add Images (Make It Media Rich)